erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/bayesian_optimization/README.md

 - **Enterprise Applications**: Bayesian Optimization is used in production systems
 - **Capability Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Bayesian Optimization is the best solution for all problems" ✓ **CORRECT**: Bayesian Optimization has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Bayesian Optimization is the best solution for all problems" ✓ **CORRECT**: Bayesian Optimization has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Bayesian Optimization is too complex to understand" ✓ **CORRECT**: Bayesian Optimization can be understood by breaking it down into smaller steps